 For the purposes of this piece, we’re gonna focus just on the movies, meaning we’ll consider The Mandalorian it’s own thing, and just sort of watch it whenever you want.
 (Just remember it happens after Return of the Jedi, but before The Force Awakens, cool?
 Baby Yoda is not actually Yoda, his name is Grogu! ) We’re also not going to include non-canon stuff.
 Which means those Ewok movies are out.
-(Yeah, I get a lot of emails from people mad we didn’t include the Ewok movies.
+(Yeah, I received a lot of emails from people mad we didn’t include the Ewok movies.
 Consider this parenthetical my response.
 You also might want to devoid the Ewok movies with kids altogether, they’re actually super depressing.)

 Mild spoilers for all of the Star Wars movies ahead.